 US-China 'Trade War' Truce or a New Economic Trap?
 The Inside Story of the Trump-Xi Boeing Deal!

-THE PAKISTAN TIME: Following the recent high-stakes summit in Beijing between President Donald Trump and Chinese Leader Xi Jinping, China has officially confirmed the purchase of 200 American Boeing aircraft and a mutual reduction in trade tariffs.
+Following the recent high-stakes summit in Beijing between President Donald Trump and Chinese Leader Xi Jinping, China has officially confirmed the purchase of 200 American Boeing aircraft and a mutual reduction in trade tariffs.
 While this appears to be a standard business transaction, it actually marks a pivotal turning point in the decade-long 'Trade War' between the world’s two largest economies, which has consistently destabilized global markets.
 China’s decision to lift its nearly ten-year virtual freeze on Boeing sales proves that both superpowers are currently shifting from aggressive confrontation toward economic reconciliation.

 Looking back at past events, this economic warfare ignited in 2017 during Trump’s first presidential term, when the US slapped billions of dollars in tariffs on Chinese goods.
 The impasse deepened in 2019 after China became the first nation to ground Boeing’s 737 Max jets following two fatal crashes.
 Since 2018, China has purchased a mere 49 jets from the US compared to thousands in the decade prior, inflicting catastrophic financial losses on the American aviation industry.
 Now, the ongoing negotiations to extend the November trade truce and reduce reciprocal tariffs on $30 billion worth of goods indicate that both nations are desperate to avoid total economic decoupling.